After the Russell 2000 Index’s 38.82% advance in 2013, advisors and investors are wondering where small cap stocks are headed from here.

 About the Speakers

-Nathan Moser, CFA, is the Portfolio Manager of the Pax World Small Cap Fund.
-Mr. Moser has been responsible for management of the Fund since its inception in 2008.
+Nathan Moser is the Portfolio Manager of the Pax World Small Cap Fund and member of the portfolio management team for the Pax World Balanced Fund.
+Mr. Moser has been responsible for management of the Small Cap Fund since its inception in 2008 and has been a member of the portfolio management team of the Balanced Fund since 2015.
 He joined Pax World in 2008 from Citizens Funds, where he worked for six years, first as an equity analyst and then as portfolio manager.
 He started his career with John Hancock Funds, where he was an equity analyst.
 Mr. Moser holds a Bachelor of Science from Babson College, is a CFA charterholder and member of the Boston Security Analysts Society.

 CFA® is a trademark owned by the CFA Institute.